-The total assets of the Group increased by P924.1 million (+5.3%) to P18.48 billion as of September 30, 2022 from P17.56 billion as of December 31, 2021 driven by the ongoing construction of Emerald Bay, including the capitalization of interest on its project loan.
-The assets, liabilities and equity presented in the statement of financial position resulted mainly from the capital investments, project construction, business acquisitions, loan borrowings, group restructuring in 2018, and pre-operating activities of the Group from 2017 to 3Q2022.
+The total assets of the Group increased by P475.0 million (+2.7%) to P18.03 billion as of June 30, 2022 from P17.56 billion as of December 31, 2021 driven by the progress in construction of Emerald Bay.
+The assets, liabilities and equity presented in the statement of financial position resulted mainly from the capital investments, project construction, business acquisitions, loan borrowings, group restructuring in 2018, and pre-operating activities of the Group from 2017 - 2021.